abcdesktopio/clipboardextension/README.md

   adding: popup/popup.html (deflated 39%)
 ```

-The zip file path is `/tmp/abcdesktop-1.0.0.zip`
+The new zip file is `abcdesktop-1.0.0.zip`